Payum/Payum/UPGRADE.md

 * [action] Action `CaptureOrderAction` was renamed to `CapturePaymentAction`.
 * [action] Actions `FillOrderDetailsAction` removed.
 Use `ConvertPaymentAction` ones instead.
 * [request] Request `FillOrderDetails` removed.
 Use `Convert` one instead.
+* [model] The method `PaymentInterface::getCurrencyDigitsAfterDecimalPoint` was removed.
+Use `GetCurrency::getIso4217` request method to get same info.

 ## 0.13 to 0.14